The complexity of smooth words over binary alphabets: Factors of smooth sequences

 In this section we prove \Cref{Th1}.
-To do so, we introduce a right version of f-smooth words called r-smooth words and originally introduced in \cite{BMP}, which will play the role of prefixes in smooth words.
+To do so, we use a right version of smooth words called \textit{r-smooth words}, originally introduced in \cite{BMP}, which will play the role of prefixes in smooth sequences.